-Article 3.2: Paperless Trading

-- 1. Each Party shall make publicly available, including through a process prescribed by that Party, electronic versions of all existing publicly available trade administration documents. - 2.
-Each Party shall provide electronic versions of trade administration documents referred to in paragraph 1 in English, and shall endeavour to provide such electronic versions in a machine-readable format. - 3.
-Each Party shall accept electronic versions of trade administration documents as the legal equivalent of paper documents, except where: (a) there is a domestic or international legal requirement to the contrary; or (b) doing so would reduce the effectiveness of trade administration. - 4.
-Each Party shall establish or maintain a single window that enables persons to submit documentation or data requirements for importation, exportation, or transit of goods through a single entry point to the participating authorities or agencies. - 5.
-The Parties shall endeavour to establish or maintain a seamless, trusted, high-availability and secure interconnection of their respective single windows to facilitate the exchange of data relating to trade administration documents, which may include: - (a) sanitary and phytosanitary certificates; - (b) import and export data; or - (c) any other documents, as jointly determined by the Parties, and in doing so, the Parties shall provide public
+1 Article 3.2: Paperless Trading DEPA 1.
+1 ncrease adoption of Model Law on E Electronic Trade Records (MLETR): Advocate 1.
+Each Party shall make publicly available, including through a a and expedite the adoption of MLETR (or process prescribed by that Party, electronic versions of all existing c ligital laws equivalent) with other ASEAN publicly available trade administration documents. r nembers which will help in digitalising trade a across ASEAN.
+Governments to nudge 2.
+Each Party shall provide electronic versions of trade c arriers to support non-rule-book-based eBL administration documents referred to in paragraph 1 in English, and s olutions.
+This will increase adoption of eBL a and support the digitalising of trade shall endeavour to provide such electronic versions in a machine- readable format. f inancing. a.
+MLETR adoption is at different phases 0.
+Each Danta aball as a set als atomic consistence of two da (exploration, discussion, adoption 3.
+Each Party shall accept electronic versions of trade etc) across ASEAN countries. administration documents as the legal equivalent of paper (Singapore the only country in ASEAN documents, except where: (a) there is a domestic or international to have adopted MLETR while legal requirement to the contrary; or (b) doing so would reduce the Thailand is in advanced stage - effectiveness of trade administration. readiness assessment stage.)
+2. 1 o develop an interoperable electronic Bills 4.
+Each Party shall establish or maintain a single window that of Lading (eBL) ecosystem within ASEAN. enables persons to submit documentation or data requirements for a.
+Corporate requirements for eBL are importation, exportation, or transit of goods through a single entry infrequent and usually on one-off point to the participating authorities or agencies. basis as 3rd party trade platforms are not interoperable.
+All parties (e.g. LC 5.
+The Parties shall endeavour to establish or maintain a seamless, issuing bank, buyer, seller, seller's trusted, high-availability and secure interconnection of their bank, carrier) have to be on the same respective single windows to facilitate the exchange of data relating 3rd party platform.
+Due to the above, to trade administration documents, which may include: we have not seen volumes/scale 2 / Adoption of digital trade platforms: (a) sanitary and phytosanitary certificates; Opportunity in establishing connectivity (b) import and export data; or (c) any other documents, as jointly determined by the across national platforms within ASEAN to create more digital interactions and Parties, and in doing so, the Parties shall provide public (sieate more ulgitat interactions and